Skip to main content

 In fairness, not all fire sprinkler water is equally contaminated.
 The level of contamination depends largely on the type of system installed:

-The more common residential and commercial fire sprinkler system is a closed, pressurized system where water sits in the pipes continuously — sometimes for years or even decades — waiting for a sprinkler head to activate.
-This stagnant water is an entirely different substance from the fresh water that originally filled the system.
-It is this type of system that produces the foul, black, contaminated water that restoration professionals dread.
+Whether the system is municipally connected or fully isolated, the standing water in any of these configurations is an entirely different substance from the fresh water that originally filled the system.
+It is this type of discharge — from any standing-water system, but especially from fully closed loops — that produces the foul, black, contaminated water that restoration professionals dread.

 The 48-Hour Rule